What is End User Computing (EUC)?

-End User Computing (EUC) can be defined as ‘a system in which individuals are able to create working applications beyond the divided development process of design, build, test and release that is generally followed by professional software engineering teams’.
+The End User Computing (EUC) definition is ‘a system in which individuals are able to create working applications beyond the divided development process of design, build, test and release that is generally followed by professional software engineering teams’.

 These features make End User Computing appealing and critical to business structures, but also make them difficult to manage and control.
 EUC applications aren’t subject to the same monitoring as traditional applications, and frequently management lacks visibility into how integral EUCs are within the company.
 So the advantages of EUCs have actually begun presenting risks to the businesses relying on them.